Jacob van Werden: Work

-A few of his drawings engraved by Lucas Vorsterman the Younger were included in the Chorographia Sacra Brabantiae (Latin for Sacred Choreography of Brabant) a work by Antoon Sanders which gives a historical-geographical description of the duchy of Brabant, with much attention to the religious buildings such as monasteries.
+A few of his drawings engraved by Lucas Vorsterman the Younger were included in the Chorographia Sacra Brabantiae (Latin for Sacred Chorography of Brabant) a work by Antoon Sanders which gives a historical-geographical description of the duchy of Brabant, with much attention to the religious buildings such as monasteries.
 The Flemish painter Ignatius van der Stock painted in 1661 a large map of the Sonian Forest.
 The map painted in oil paint is over 8 m2 in size (280 cm high and 285 cm wide) and is kept in a well-preserved state in the Belgian State Archives.
 The map is quite detailed and offers historical information on the landscape and urbanisation in and round the Sonian Forest located near Brussels.
 The map was based on an engraving made by Lucas Vorsterman II after a map by the hand of Jacob van Werden, which was included in the Chorographia Sacra Brabantiae.
 Van der Stock added in his map some further clarifications on churches and buildings.

 He was under direct contract by the Chifflet family to provide designs for some of their publications.
 He worked on some botanical and archeological works of Jean-Jacques Chifflet including his Anastasis Childerici I, Francorum regis, sive Thesaurus sepulchralis Tornaci Nerviorum effossus et commentario illustratus, auctore Joanne Jacobo Chifletio (ex off.
 Plantiniana B. Moreti (Antverpiae), 1655).
 This book provides a description of the burial site of Childeric I, which had been discovered in Tournai in on 27 May 1653.
 The illustrations were engraved by Cornelis Galle the Younger after designs by van Werden.
 Two of the drawings are still in the Plantin Moretus Museum.
-He also provided the designs for the illustrations of a book by Jean Chifflet which contains the manuscript of Jean L'Heureux under the title Ioannis Macarii canonici ariensis Abraxas seu Apistopistus; quae est antiquaria de gemmis basilidianis disquistio accedit Abraxas proteus seu multiformis gemmae basilidianae portentosa varietas (Anwerp, Ex officina Plantiniana Balthasaris Moreti, 1657).
-In particular, he drew the cameos that form the illustrations this book which is an archeological treatise on antique gems.
+He also provided the designs for the illustrations of a book by Jean Chifflet which contains the manuscript of Jean L'Heureux under the title Ioannis Macarii canonici ariensis Abraxas seu Apistopistus; quae est antiquaria de gemmis basilidianis disquistio accedit Abraxas proteus seu multiformis gemmae basilidianae portentosa varietas (Antwerp, Ex officina Plantiniana Balthasaris Moreti, 1657).
+In particular, he drew the cameos that form the illustrations of this book which is an archeological treatise on antique gems.
 The Plantin Moretus Museum holds a total of 127 of these drawings.
 He also made the designs for the prints of various variations of lily and other illustrations for Jean-Jacques Chifflet's Lilium Francicum, veritate historica, botanica et heraldica illustratum (1658, Plantin Press), a book on the fleur-de-lys and its heraldic, emblematic, iconographical and historical aspects.
 It includes a print made after a design by van Werden which shows that Frankish king Clovis I used toads rather than the fleur-de-lys as his royal insignia.